 - 1. What is the name of your certifying State official?
 Douglas G. Carter - 2.
-What is the title of your certifying State offical?
-Superintendent of the Indiana State Police - 3.
+What is the title of your certifying State official?
+Superintendent - 3.
 What are the phone # and email address of your State official?
-317-232-8241 dcarter@isp.in.gov
+317-232-8241 DCarter@isp.in.gov

 The State affirmatively accepts the compatibility certification declaration written below by selecting 'yes'.

-- Yes
+Yes

-- Yes, uploaded certification document
+Yes, uploaded certification document

-- No
+No